Britain's Got Talent series 15

-The fifteenth series of British talent competition programme Britain's Got Talent started on ITV from 16 April 2022 presented by Ant & Dec.
-The judges are the same as the previous series with Simon Cowell returning after missing the previous series live shows due to an electric bike accident where he was replaced by Ashley Banjo.
-This was the last series to feature David Walliams as a judge.
+The fifteenth series of British talent competition programme Britain's Got Talent was broadcast on ITV, from 16 April 2022 to 5 June 2022.
+Filming of the series was originally planned for 2021, but with the COVID-19 pandemic in the United Kingdom having led to strict government restrictions on television production, many of the production team, including Simon Cowell, felt it would be wiser to postpone filming until conditions improved.
+Filming eventually began in January 2022, with Cowell making his return as a judge for the programme following his accident during the previous series.

-The fifteenth series was won by stand-up comedian Axel Blake, with ventriloquist Jamie Leahey finishing in second place.
+The fifteenth series was won by stand-up comedian Axel Blake, with ventriloquist Jamie Leahey finishing in second place, and singer Tom Ball placing third.
+During its broadcast, the series averaged around 6.38 million viewers.

 Series overview

-The fifteenth series was planned for production and broadcast in 2021, yet ITV, Thames and Syco Entertainment were concerned on how to safely conduct filming in the midst of new Government restrictions to combat the COVID-19 pandemic in England.
+The fifteenth series was planned for production and broadcast in 2021, yet ITV, Thames and Syco Entertainment were concerned on how to safely conduct filming in the midst of new Government restrictions to combat the COVID-19 pandemic in the United Kingdom.
 After initially deciding to postpone production until later in the year, all involved parties agreed that they would not produce a new series until the following year, when Government restrictions would be eased and conditions surrounding the pandemic would be favourable for large-scale television production.
-Auditions were filmed at the London Palladium in January 2022.
-The series commenced on ITV, on 16 April 2022.
-All four judges returned - Simon Cowell, Amanda Holden, Alesha Dixon and David Walliams for their fifteenth, fifteenth, tenth and tenth series, respectively.
-This was Walliams' final series as a judge.
-Cowell returned after missing the live shows during the previous series due to a bicycle accident where he was replaced by Ashley Banjo who won the third series with Diversity.
+Auditions were filmed at the London Palladium in January 2022, with Cowell returning after his bicycle accident during the previous series.
+The deliberations stage took place inside the Radisson Blu Edwardian Hampshire Hotel during February 2022, with Cowell assisting the other three judges remotely from his London house due to him contracting COVID-19.